CyCraft/magnetar/packages/docs/src/pages/Docs/About.md

 ## TLDR;

-- Magnetar is a **_state management_** library.<br />A library that brings a unified syntax for reading and writing data and allows you to easily work with this data in your app like a global store.
+- Magnetar is a **_state management_** library.<br />A library that brings a simple syntax for reading and writing data and allows you to easily work with this data in your app like a global store.

-- Magnetar has **_database integration_** for Google Firestore and others.<br />Whenever you modify data in your global store, Magnetar will keep this data automatically in sync with your database.
-It also keeps the local data up to date on server changes.
+- Magnetar has 2-way sync **_database integration_** for Google Firestore (and others coming).
+You do not need to learn to work with the database SDK.<br />— Whenever you modify data in your local store, Magnetar will update your database on the server.<br />— Whenever the server has changes, Magnetar will reflect those in your local store.

 - Magnetar's main focus is to be the **_local representation of your database_**.

+- Magnetar is framework-agnostic.
+It can be used with Vue/React/Angular/Vanilla JS projects.

+- Magnetar is modular.
+It works with plugins that provide capabilities so you can only include what you actually need.

-- Magnetar has **_built-in reactivity_** for Vue 2 & Vue 3.<br />Just like Vuex, displaying data in Vue just works as you would expect and is reactive on local/server changes.
+- Magnetar has plugins for Vue 2 & Vue 3 that offer **_built-in reactivity_**.<br />Just like Vuex, displaying data in Vue just works as you would expect and is reactive on local/server changes.
 (Magnetar does not rely on Vuex)

 <!-- ![](/Magnetar Value Proposition.jpg) -->
 <img src="/Magnetar Value Proposition.jpg" style="width: 100%" />

-## Learn by example
+## Learn by Example

 Here is a hypothetical example of a To Do list powered by Magnetar that uses the Vue 2 and Firestore plugins.